1951 @ SkySong

 Located on the ground floor in SkySong 1, the 6,500-square-foot space offers meeting rooms, lounges and recreational features.
 1951 @ SkySong can accommodate up to 250 people, with a variety of options, including:

 - pods for 40 people

 - two sets of semi-private areas

-- two sets of high-top meeting spaces
+- three sets of high-top meeting spaces

 - multiple couch areas